NorSC/supervisor-search/_supervisors/neil-eliot.md

   I have also worked on similarity detection algorithms (based on DNA matching) as part of the work I carried out in JISCPAS looking at plagiarism detection and I am interested in incorporating Machine Learning optimisation techniques such as GA's,  FireFly algorithm, and PSO to improve document analysis, tokenization and detection.
+additional_details_msc: >-
+  My main research interest is in particle-based systems - specifically the simulation of swarms and designing new models to create exploitable emergent behaviours and using Machine Learning optimisation techniques such as GA's,  FireFly algorithm, and PSO to improve swarm stability.

+  I have also worked on similarity detection algorithms (based on DNA matching) as part of the work I carried out in JISCPAS looking at plagiarism detection and I am interested in incorporating Machine Learning optimisation techniques such as GA's,  FireFly algorithm, and PSO to improve document analysis, tokenization and detection.
+additional_details_phd: >-
+  My main research interest is in particle-based systems - specifically the simulation of swarms and designing new models to create exploitable emergent behaviours and using Machine Learning optimisation techniques such as GA's,  FireFly algorithm, and PSO to improve swarm stability.

+  I have also worked on similarity detection algorithms (based on DNA matching) as part of the work I carried out in JISCPAS looking at plagiarism detection and I am interested in incorporating Machine Learning optimisation techniques such as GA's,  FireFly algorithm, and PSO to improve document analysis, tokenization and detection.
 ---